rajpra808/Password-Manager-Windows-Appliaction/README.md

 # Password-manager-windows-appliaction
 This is a simple password manager.
-It doesn't use any server.
-It takes your password and saves the encrypted password to your computer.
-It is a UI based application for windows created in visual studio 2017 using c++.
+It takes password and other related fields from user and saves in the encrypted form into computer.
+It is a UI based application for windows developed using visual studio 2017 using c++.
 <p align="center">
   <img src="passman_Images/1.png"  title="Welcome Page">
   <img src="passman_Images/2.png"  alt="Login Page" title="Login Page">